jamesob/txture/README.md

 parsing and Less rendering for CSS.
 So, I began to write txture.

-In the process, I realized that a platform like this could really benefit from an excellent plug-in architecture, so I wrote one up and it quickly began driving the development of txture.
+In the process, I realized that a platform like this could really benefit from an excellent plugin architecture, so I wrote one up and it quickly began driving the development of txture.

 **txture** is readable and easily modified, but it works pleasantly and simply